Katham Katham

 Katham Katham is a 2015 Indian Tamil-language action thriller film directed by newcomer Babu Thooyavan, son of veteran writer Thooyavan.
 The film stars Nandha, Natty Subramaniam, Sanam Shetty and Sharika, and was produced by Appu Movies.
-The supporting cast includes Nizhalgal Ravi, Crane Manohar, Singamuthu, and Pandu.
+The film's title is based off a dialogue spoken by Rajinikanth in Baba (2002).

 Plot

 Nandha (Nandha Durairaj) is an upright sub-inspector of police who has been transferred 15 times in three years.
 He is then transferred in a police station based in Pollachi.
 There, Police Inspector Pandian (Natty Subramaniam) is in the pay of Minister Periyannan (Rajagopalan), who runs in own government in the place.
 Nandha is shocked to note that Pandian and the entire police department are corrupt.
 Thereafter, Nandha tries hard to enforce the order.
 Soon, both policemen clash.
 Pandian becomes an honest policeman after Periyannan's men attempt to kill him, and he is revived with blood transfusions from the public.
 However, Nandha does not believe that he has truly changed.
 After a fellow honest sub-inspector gets killed by Periyannan's men, Nandha blames Pandian, and through short routes, becomes inspector himself.
 He arranges for Periyannan and his men to clash with Pandian, but in the ensuing fight, Pandian kills them all, while Nandha walks away.